eric-d-knowles/ngram-prep/README.md

-# ngram-prep
+# ngram-kit

 **Scalable tools to prepare Google Books Ngrams data for semantic analysis**

-Process n-grams from the Google Books data repository using multiple CPUs.
+Prepare and train models on n-grams from the Google Books data repository using multiple CPUs.
 Ideal for large corpora consisting of millions or billions of ngrams.
 Provides efficient pipelines for filtering, transforming, and organizing n-gram data prior to analysis.

+While `ngram-kit` can be tuned to run on systems with fewer CPUs and less RAM, the package truly shines on High Performance Computing (HPC) or cloud computing infrastructures.
+Processing pilelines that might take days on a laptop can be completed in hours on a cluster or cloud platform.

 ## Capabilities